 The Reverend Absalom Jones, 1746-1818

 Upon acceptance into the Diocese of Pennsylvania, the church was renamed the African Episcopal Church of St. Thomas.
-The following year Jones became a deacon but was not ordained a priest until 1804, nine years later.
-At 58 years old, he became the first black American priest.
-He continued to be a leader in his community, founding a day school (as blacks were excluded from attending public school), the Female Benevolent Society, and an African Friendly Society.
+The following year Jones became a deacon but was not ordained a priest until 1802, seven years later.
+At 56 years old, he became the first black American priest.
+He continued to be a leader in his community, founding a day school (as African Americans were excluded from attending public school), the Female Benevolent Society, and an African Friendly Society.
 In 1800 he called upon Congress to abolish the slave trade and to provide for gradual emancipation of existing slaves.
 Jones died in 1818.
 [Sources]